Buck Clayton: Post-war

-After his honorable discharge in 1946, he prepared arrangements for Count Basie, Benny Goodman and Harry James and became a member of Norman Granz's Jazz at the Philharmonic package, appearing in April in a concert with Young, Coleman Hawkins and Charlie Parker, and in October participated in JATPs first national tour of the United States.
-He also recorded at this time for the H.R.S. label.
+After his honorable discharge in 1946, Clayton prepared arrangements for Count Basie, Benny Goodman and Harry James and became a member of Norman Granz's Jazz at the Philharmonic (JATP) package, appearing in April in a concert with Young, Coleman Hawkins and Charlie Parker, and in October participated in JATPs first national tour of the United States.
+Clayton also recorded at this time for the H.R.S. label.
 In 1947, he was back in New York, and had a residency at the Café Society, and the following year had a reunion with Jimmy Rushing, his fellow Basie alumnus, at the Savoy Ballroom.
 Clayton and Rushing worked together occasionally into the 1960s.

 From September 1949, Clayton was in Europe for nine months, leading his own band in France.
-Clayton recorded intermittently over the next few years for the French Vogue label, under his own name, that of clarinetist Mezz Mezzrow and for one session, with pianist Earl Hines.
-In 1953, he was again in Europe, touring with Mezzrow; in Italy, the group was joined by Frank Sinatra.
+He recorded intermittently over the next few years for the French Vogue label, under his own name, that of clarinetist Mezz Mezzrow and for one session, with pianist Earl Hines.
+In 1953, Clayton was again in Europe, touring with Mezzrow; in Italy, the group was joined by Frank Sinatra.